What exactly is Palo Santo?

 Q: Male & female trees?

 A: Yes!
-Male trees are generally at least three time as old as the females before they fall, and do not produce an equal amount of overall resin content as their female counterparts.
+Male trees are generally at least three times as old as the females before they fall, and do not produce an equal amount of overall resin content as their female counterparts.
 They are larger in size, and can live for hundreds of years, while a female tree generally passes after 50-80 years of growth, and has a much denser collection of resinous oil within its heartwood.

 Q: Well if the male trees produce less resin content than the females, does that mean they're less desirable to use as sticks for smudging and aromatherapy?